apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

    INFO:archery:Running Python linter (flake8)
    /Users/alenkafrim/repos/arrow/python/pyarrow/tests/test_compute.py:2288:80: E501 line too long (88 > 79 characters)

+With the ``--fix`` command Archery will attempt to fix style issues, but some issues like line length can't be fixed automatically.
-We get a warning that one line is too long.
-Lets make the necessary corrections and run it again.
+We should make the necessary corrections ourselves and run Archery again.

 .. code:: console